Khalimat/JCIM/README.md

 [Here](Results/Study_1/Prepape_figures.ipynb) is an example of a notebook I wrote to visualise the results.

-Conceptually, there are tree variant:
+Conceptually, there are three variant:
 - **Violin plot + Scatter plot**
  ![ViolinScatter](Results/Study_2/F1_validation_all.svg)